CSCfi/csc-user-guide/docs/apps/ipyrad.md

 sinteractive -m 16G
 ```

-Ipyrad processing can now be started with command:
+iPyrad processing can now be started with command:
 ```text
 ipyrad -n taskname
 ```